petabencana/sitioss-reports/README.md

 ### Installation
 Download the source code for cognicity-reports from github: [http://github.com/smart-facility/cognicity-reports](https://github.com/smart-facility/cognicity-reports) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).

-Install the node dependencies in package.json using NPM: `npm install`
+Install the node dependencies in package.json using NPM: `npm install`.
+You will need to repeat that for each of the submodules (in the submodule directories).

 #### Platform-specific notes ####
 To build on OS X we recommend using [homebrew](http://brew.sh) to install node, npm, and required node modules as follows: